Woodmans Point, Munster

 The wind blows from the west and the proximity of the mountains to the sandbank create the perfect wind-speed for a long period.
 Here the Saharan desert clime meets the fresh wind from the Red Sea, creating very pleasant conditions for any surfer, beginner or expert.
 Speeding or freestyle whatever is your surfing style the location can satisfy your needs and helps you improve your skills.
 Schools and instructors of the area are highly professionals and can aim or facilitate your efforts.
 The beaches here are open and large, ensuring comfortable training.

-Adelaide, the liveliest city in Australia, is the capital of South Australia state and is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
-It was built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.
-The climate is considered to be Mediterranean, with dry and hot summers and temperatures that can reach up to 42°C/107.6F°, and humid and cool winters with frequent rainfalls.
+Adelaide, the liveliest city in Australia, is the capital of South Australia state.
+The city is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
+The city is built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.
+The climate is considered to be Mediterranean, with dry and hot summers when temperatures can reach up to 42°C/107.60°F, and humid and cool winters with frequent rainfalls.

 Nabq Bay, located in the north-east of Sharm El Sheikh in the Red Sea, is the dream destination for any kite-surfer.
 Pleasant temperatures, smooth and constant waves and a long sandy beach make the area irresistible for any serious kiter.